 How to Store Food Long Term

-When you’re figuring out how to store food long term, there are plenty of steps to take to ensure you’re making the most out of your time and money.
+When you’re figuring out how to store food long term and planning your emergency food supply, there are plenty of steps to take to ensure you’re making the most out of your time and money.
 Safety is key.